weAreThePlayMakers/time2talk/what does it do.md

 The last of the three doesn't require any more attention, the user logs off and all the processes are being shut down.
 See you next time!

-The remaining two options I will brake down into more detail just to give a feel how the basic use of the app would look like - there are plans on doing some work in regards to graphics which will make dumping these assets into Muse, Edge Animate or GWD all too easy and which inevitably will result in a working prototype but in the meantime below description should suffice.
+The remaining two options I will break down into more detail just to give a feel how the basic use of the app would look like - there are plans on doing some work in regards to graphics which will make dumping these assets into Muse, Edge Animate or GWD all too easy and which inevitably will result in a working prototype but in the meantime below description should suffice.

 So the workflow/customer journey will follow one of the two scenarios: